 Hunan cuisine is extremely rich in flavors and spices.
 The distinctive characteristics of Hunan cuisine are that the food is spicy, there is sauteing, stir-frying, steaming, and even smoking.
 The main ingredients in Hunan dishes are chili peppers, making these dishes much hotter than other Chinese ones.

-Many Hunan dishes contain crunchy vegetables that are sauteed in oil, which makes them healthier than other preparations.
-Most meats are accompanied by vegetables and served over rice or rice noodles.
+Many Hunan dishes contain crunchy vegetables that are sauteed in vegetable oil, which makes them healthier than other preparations.
+Most meats are accompanied by vegetables and served over steamed rice or rice noodles.
 In some cases, honey may be added as well to numb the hotness a bit.